-To improve the assessment and accountability systems, the commission recommends a research study to explore the implications of replacing the state-created assessment system with a nationally developed assessment that aligns with the TEKS.
+The commission recommends an independent research study to explore the implications of replacing the state-created assessment system with a nationally developed assessment that aligns with the TEKS.

-To identify the implications of adopting a nationally recognized assessment in lieu of the statedeveloped assessment system, the study will identify the degree to which nationally recognized assessments align with the TEKS as well as the advantages and disadvantages of adopting such assessments.
+To identify any implications of adopting a nationally recognized assessment in lieu of the statedeveloped assessment system, the study will identify the degree to which nationally recognized assessments align with the TEKS as well as the advantages and disadvantages of adopting such assessments.